avalon60/ctk_theme_builder/docs/installs-upgrades.md

 Install using the following steps:

 1. From the zip file, extract the theme\_builder\_setup.py file.
-2. Run the install command using both the -a and -h flags.
+2. Run the install command using both the -i and -a flags.

+You need a command window to run the setup utility.
+On windows, you should be able to right click a folder in Windows Explorer, and select _CMD Prompt Here_.
+Another option is to click the Windows search (bottom left) and where it says _Type search here_, enter the commend _CMD_ and press _Enter_.
+There is also a further option, simply enter the text _CMD_, into the navigation field at the top of Windows Explorer and press Enter.

+For Linux, you can open a Terminal.
+This is often available as a menu option, but if not, you may need to Google the subject for your specific Linux distribution.

 Example:

 `python theme_builder_setup.py -i /home/clive/utilities -a /tmp/ctk_theme_builder-2.0.0.zip`

+In the example, the utilities folder, is just an arbitrary parent folder location, which must be created in advance.

 If one doesn't already exist, this will cause a ctk\_theme\_builder directory to be created, below the utilities folder.
-The ZIP file will be unpacked to the folder and the application will be set up into a runnable state.
+The ZIP file will be unpacked to the folder and the application will be set up into an executable state.

   If there is already an installation of ctk\_theme\_builder, below the specified installation location, theme\_builder\_setup.py will attempt an upgrade.